Heidelberg Borough

 Heidelberg Police Department

-The "HPD" is a thirteen member police force, consisting of a Chief of Police, three full-time police officers, one K-9 officer and nine part-time police officers.
+The "HPD" is an eleven member police force, consisting of a Chief of Police, a Sergeant, two full-time patrolmen, one K-9 officer and six part-time police officers.
 Under the command of Chief of Police, Vernon Barkley the HPD is one of the area’s most proactive, community minded and efficient police departments.
 All officers are state-certified and perform various special roles within the Department.
 The HPD answers approximately 1500 calls for service and take over 800 police reports per year within our municipality.

 stsign.jpg